 Physicians at Catholic hospitals often feel a conflict between the Directives and patient care.
 Dr. Mitchell Creinin told Southern California Public Radio that during his tenure at an East Coast university hospital, doctors from a nearby Catholic hospital would call once or twice a month.
 They were seeking treatment for miscarrying women in distress.
 According to Creinin, the other doctors would say, "We know what she needs, but we can't treat her.
-We're going to send her one mile down the road to you so you can help her."62 so covertly, while others provided referrals for services like contraception more openly.
+We're going to send her one mile down the road to you so you can help her."

+A recent survey of obstetrician-gynecologists working at Catholic hospitals found that the majority referred patients to non-Catholic facilities for services prohibited at their facility.
+Some did so covertly, while others provided referrals for services like contraception more openly.
 In one case, a physician related a story about a pregnant woman diagnosed with brain cancer.
 The woman's physician wanted to provide a termination.
 The hospital administration said, "Take her to another place.
 Those places are available to you.
-We don't have to do it here."63
+We don't have to do it here."